 - 24/7/365 monitoring by certified SOC analysts

-- Forensic investigation: in-depth incident analysis
+- Forensic investigation: in-depth analysis of incidents

-- Guided response: Coordinated remediation, intervention playbooks
+- Guided response: coordinated remediation, incident response playbooks

-- SIEM/SOAR integration: Correlation with other security sources
+- SIEM/SOAR Integration: Correlation with Other Security Sources

 Figures that speak for themselves